heloameneses/react-native-challenge/README.md

 ## Requirements:

-* Show a list of the posts in the r/pics subreddit
+* Show a list of the posts in the r/pics subreddit.
-* Each post must show the following data: thumbnail image (if present), title, author, total number of votes (score), number of comments and date of creation
+* Each post must show the following data: thumbnail image (if present), title, author, total number of votes (score), number of comments and date of creation.
 * Example layout:

   ![image](https://user-images.githubusercontent.com/636075/44457253-08f22600-a603-11e8-9df2-6db2ea49b222.png)
-* Once the user taps on a post navigate to the post’s URL in a WebView
+* Once the user taps on a post navigate to the post’s URL in a WebView.
 * A brief explanation of your design and assumptions along with your code.
+* The app must run on iOS (bonus points for Android).

 ## Notes:

-* You can use [expo-cli](https://expo.io/learn) to bootstrap your app, or build your app from scratch .
-Keep in mind that the app must be easily executable.
+* You can use any existing boilerplate to bootstrap your app, or build your app from scratch .
+Keep in mind that the app must be easily executable from the command line.
 * Send us your code in a zip file.

 Good luck!